We can all use a little more forgiveness on the golf course but could there be a more forgiving iron than Callaway?

 Callaway ticks all the boxes for the criteria for forgiving irons:

-Callaway has become synonymous with the Big Bertha name and the forgiveness, distance and accuracy that comes with it.
+Callaway has become synonymous with forgiveness, distance and accuracy that comes with it.
 These irons instill confidence in you at address with a thick top line and the very long club face dwarfs the ball.
 It feels impossible to hit a bad shot.

 Behind that face and thick top line, you get the 360 Face Cup tech which is what Callaway use in their fairway woods to create a thinner club face with a hollow cup behind it.
 This creates a a very thin and hot club face that acts like a trampoline to blast your iron shots longer, even on mishits.
 They claim the irons hit 2 clubs further than any others - so your 9 iron will go your 7 iron distance.

 That's a bit of a bold claim but from observing playing partners, I've seen this club improve their distance by as much as one whole club in distance.
-The rear of the club has been closed off to give it the appearance of a hybrid/blade but they're cavity backed with the Face Cup technology.
+Please note that the lofts on these clubs are really strong and that explains the distance increase but with new technology, they make the ball launch higher too, so the increased distance will be in from a height so the ball will stop on greens.

 Callaway have given you plenty of options to configure your set.
 You can have a set starting with hybrids, 4 iron, 5 iron or 6 iron.
 At the other end you can select a set down to a PW, SW or AW.